 SNP profiling means that we will know which patients can be offered new trials of targeted screening programmes dependant on their SNP results.

 The main causes of serious illness and premature death are Heart disease and Cancer.
 The incidence of both conditions is determined to a large extent by genetics and other risk factors.
-90 Sloane Street has chosen a team of geneticists and physicians from The Royal Marsden, The Institute of Cancer Research and The Royal Brompton.
-90 has consultant geneticists in cancer medicine, cardiology , general and paediatric genetics.
+The London Genetics Centre has chosen a team of geneticists and physicians from The Royal Marsden, The Institute of Cancer Research and The Royal Brompton.
+We have consultant geneticists in cancer medicine, cardiology , general and paediatric genetics.
 There are only about 130 consultant geneticists in the UK.

 What is the importance of doing Whole Genome Screening together with a medical.

 The paradigm of medical diagnosis has always been to take a full history, including family history, to examine and then do basic investigations, prior to more specialised tests.
 This system remains fundamental to best medical care, despite the passage of time.
 Genetic screening, done in isolation, is just like having only one piece of a whole jigsaw puzzle.